NHL playoff hockey game streaming on a TV showing a cord-cutting setup

 Device Compatibility and Game-Night Reliability

 Streaming live sports is less forgiving than watching an on-demand show.
 App stability, fast channel switching, and reliable Wi-Fi matter more than readers expect, especially when you bounce between a live-TV bundle and standalone apps.
-If your current TV platform is slow, this is the moment to fix it before the first round gets serious.
+If your current TV platform is slow, this is the moment to fix it before Game 1 of the Final or before next postseason starts.

 Which Setup Should You Actually Pick?